Toggle mobile menu visibility

 4.6 Repeated calls may be deemed to be harassment, which, after consultation with the Head of Service, will be reported to the Police.

-4.7 Any infringements of the rights of a member of staff may also result in legal action being taken.
+4.7 Any infringements of the rights of a member of staff may also result in legal action being taken by the authority.

-4.9 There will be no right of appeal against a decision to exclude a person / group from one or more buildings, where that decision was made for reasons as set out in 3.5.e) above.
+4.9 There will be no right of appeal against a decision to exclude a person / group from one or more buildings, where that decision was made for reasons as set out in 3.12 c) above.

 5. Related matters